 I got it home, cleaned it up, tightened all the screws and bolts and when I tied on the first warp I noticed that the legs of the floating breast beam don’t quite hang the same.
 If the left one is perpendicular to the floor, the right one is kicked slightly forward about half an inch or so.
 The right leg is also splayed outward about a quarter to a half an inch to the right compared to the other leg.
 I rotated the breast beam by 180 degrees and there was no change.
 I also switched the legs and there was no change.
 I made some measurements on the arms that extend horizontally from the castle and from which the legs hang.
 On both sides, the arms dip downward toward the floor, but more-so on the left side.
 In fact, sometimes the leg on the left will scrape the foot beam.
 The beater is also slightly warped, but I only notice it when I lay the beater against the castle slowly since the left side makes contact before the right.
 I swapped the beater legs right for left, and there was no change, the right side was still slightly forward compared to the left.
-I’m happy to report that none of my projects have come out crooked.
+I’m happy to report that none of my projects has come out crooked.
 However, I’ve only done about 5 projects and they have all been short (warps less than 4 yards) and narrow (20″ or less).

 Will I have tension issues or crooked weavings if I attempt longer projects, wider warps or have more shafts?
 Is there any way to fix the loom, or is there no need to do it?